nicklausbrown/data-science-platform-requirements/index.md

 - Underlying prediction values should be available if masked by labels, argmax, etc...

 ### Stakeholder Motivations
-- As a data scientist, I want a common API, so that I can quickly create inference output for my models, which automatically implements production best practices agreed on by the group
+- As a data scientist, I require a common API, so that I can quickly create inference output for my models, which automatically implements production best practices agreed on by the group
-- Also, as a data engineer, I want a common API to to allow seamless and stable communication between machine learning models and microservices in my big data pipelines
+- Also, as a data engineer, I require a common API to to allow seamless and stable communication between machine learning models and microservices in my big data pipelines
--  As a software engineer, I want a common API so that I can support data scientists by providing model output serialization in a SDK and so that my applications can easily consume machine learning predictions
+-  As a software engineer, I require a common API so that I can support data scientists by providing model output serialization in a SDK and so that my applications can easily consume machine learning predictions
-- As a technical manager, I want a common API so that my project teams spend less time fixing breaking jobs and writing custom logic
+- As a technical manager, I require a common API so that my project teams spend less time fixing breaking jobs and writing custom logic